-Our model was serially trained on two of three ribosome profiling data sets, using the trained model to extract uORFs from the third, withheld ribosome profiling data set from among the unlabeled examples.
+Our model was serially trained on two of three ribosome profiling data sets, using the trained model to extract a third withheld ribosome profiling data set from among the unlabeled examples.
 The success of differentially trained models in this cross-validation, was evaluated using ROC curves, with area under the curve (AUC) calculated for each curve.

-As a biologic validation of our predicted uORFs we examined the effect of alteration of a predicted active uORF start codon, on gene protein levels and local ribosome occupancy.
+As biologic validation of our predicted uORFs we examined the effect of alteration of a predicted active uORF start codon on gene protein levels and local ribosome occupancy.
 Protein levels and local ribosome quantitative trait loci (cis-rQTL) for 47 individuals were obtained from the ribosome profiling and proteomic experiments of Battle et al. 2015 (46).
 Individual genotype information for 47 individuals in the Battle et al. study, is provided by the 1000 Genomes Project.
+Gene expression change was evalutated in association with both gain of predicted positive uORFs (ATG and CTG), and loss of predicted positive uORFs.